awesomerank/awesomerank.github.io/lists/RyanNielson/awesome-unity.md

 ## Utilities

-* [Consolation ★71 ⏳1Y](https://github.com/mminer/consolation) - In-game debug console that displays output from `Debug.Log`.
+* [Consolation ★79](mminer/consolation) - In-game debug console that displays output from `Debug.Log`.
 * [CSharpatron (Paid)](https://www.assetstore.unity3d.com/en/#!/content/20232) - Automatically convert scripts from UnityScript to C# without breaking existing game objects.
 * [SnazzyGrid (Paid)](https://www.assetstore.unity3d.com/en/#!/content/19245) - Makes it easy to manage positions of assets in the scene with easy to use snapping tools and many more features to improve the scene creation workflow.
 * [UniMerge (Paid)](https://www.assetstore.unity3d.com/en/#!/content/9733) - Editor extension for merging scenes and prefabs, also integrates with VCS.
-* [UniRx](https://github.com/neuecc/UniRx) - UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
+* [UniRx ★1520](neuecc/UniRx) - UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
 Rx cures the "asynchronous blues" without async/await.
-* [UnityToolbag ★833](https://github.com/nickgravelyn/unitytoolbag) - Collection of miscellaneous open source scripts and helpers for Unity 5.0.
+* [UnityToolbag ★852](nickgravelyn/unitytoolbag) - Collection of miscellaneous open source scripts and helpers for Unity 5.0.

 ## Visual Scripting